F1 2017 (video game)

-F1 2017 is a racing video game based on the 2017 Formula One season.
-It was released for PlayStation 4, Xbox One, and Windows on 25 August.
+F1 2017 is the official video game of the 2017 FIA Formula One World Championship, released for PlayStation 4, Xbox One, and Windows on 25 August.
 The game includes all of the twenty circuits, twenty drivers and ten teams competing in the season.
 The macOS version, developed by Feral Interactive, was released simultaneously with the other versions, a first in the series' history.
 The Linux version, also by Feral Interactive, was released on 2 November.

-The game featured the initial driver line ups for the 2017 Formula One season; substitute drivers Jenson Button, Antonio Giovinazzi, Pierre Gasly, Brendon Hartley and Paul di Resta, although all driving in FIA Formula One races during the 2017 season, were not included in the game.
+The game featured the initial driver line ups for the 2017 season; substitute drivers Jenson Button, Antonio Giovinazzi, Pierre Gasly, Brendon Hartley and Paul di Resta, although all driving in FIA Formula One races during the 2017 season were not included in the game.

 Features

 The game features in-game commentary from David Croft and Anthony Davidson.
 The game also features an expanded team management mode, which offers players more control over research and development of car parts.
 Engine components and gearboxes are subject to wear and will ultimately fail, with players receiving grid penalties for exceeding their quota of components.